Concelo/concelo/README.md

 must present an authorization message to the relay node prior to sending any other packets.
-This message must be signed using a private key corresponding to a public key trusted by the node for this purpose and contains a list of permissions granted to and quotas imposed on the presenting client.
+This message must be signed using a private key corresponding to a public key trusted by the node for this purpose and may contain a list of permissions granted to and quotas imposed on the presenting client.
 Thus, the node need not maintain a list of per-user permissions and quotas locally; it need only verify that a trusted authentication service has authorized the client as